samschott/maestral/README.md

 *IMPORTANT:*
 SisyphosDBX doesn't have production status yet, so only 500 accounts can use the API keys.
+SisyphosDBX is still in beta status and may potentially result in loss of data.
+Only sync folders with non-essential files.

 ## Installation
 Download and install the package by running